 - Participate in Drop-in Advising or book an individual appointment with a career adviser for additional review.

 Utilize technology to search for positions of interest to you.
 Some sites will even send recommended jobs directly to you.
-Think outside the box in applying your transferable skills if your original industry might be one of the more affected in the COVID-19 environment.
+Think outside the box in applying your transferable skills.

 Characteristics of a Fraudulent Employer